 Just remember to be realistic about the distances and travel times involved: for instance the trek from Mount Isa to Brisbane covers over 1800 km of road - which equates to about 22 hours of continuous driving.
 You should also consult our driving safety information before undertaking an outback trek.

-You can find more detailed route information and suggested itineraries in our Driving Journeys section.
+You can find more detailed route information and suggested drives in our Itineraries section.

 The RACQ also has a helpful trip planner.